-Collect income data from all patients at least once during the year.
-The report should include the most current information collected during the calendar year.
+Collect income data from all patients (not only from patients applying for a sliding fee discount) at least once during the year.
+The report should include the most current information, which must have been collected as part of intake or as sliding fee income eligibility verification within 12 months prior to the most recent calendar year visit.